Benavente, Zamora

 Located north of the capital on an important communications hub, it was repopulated by King Ferdinand II of León, who also awarded it law-codes (a fuero) in 1167.
 It was originally known as Malgrat or Malgrado.

+History

+12th century - Catholic Monarchs

+After the death of Fernando II of León who renamed the town from Malgrat to Benavente and led a campaign in 1164 to repopulate the city, as part of a long process of reconquest from the Moors.
+Alfonso IX and Alfonso X continued to help the growth of Benavente through privileges and grants.
+When Alfonso IX of León died, the town was the scene of the definitive union of the Crowns of León and Castile in the Concordia of Benavente, later falling into decline until Sancho IV promoted its aggrandizement in 1285, attracting new settlers with franchises.

+In 1352 Fadrique Alfonso, brother of King Pedro I, received the town in exchange for not attacking Pedro.
+In 1387 Benavente was surrounded by the English and Portuguese troops of the Duchy of Lancaster who tried to besiege it, and the besiegers were defeated in this attempt.

 Location

 Benavente is located in the North of Province of Zamora, in the North-West of Spain.
 It is 65 km away from Zamora City and 260 km from Madrid and its coordinates are 42° 0' N 5° 41' W.